NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Troubleshooting.md

 8. Press "New Discussion" button
 9. In the message that you write, please specify your operating system, your internet browser, the application in question, and if you can copy/paste to Mousepad and how?

+## Docker, WSL, Memory

-## docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+### docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.
 This is usually a docker-related error, not related to neurodesktop itself.
 To troubleshoot docker, we can try a simpler container first:
 ```
 docker run hello-world